TheAngryDarling/SwiftClassCollections/README.md

 ### Protocols

+* **SAnyArray** - Basic protocol that defines any Array.
+Element type does not matter, but can be retrieved by a property.
+Good for working with objects stored in Any form
+* **SAnyDictionary** - Basic protocol that defines any Dictionary.
+Key and Value type does not matter, but can be retrieved by properties.
+Good for working with objects stored in Any form.
 * **SDictionary** -  A protocol that defines all properties and methods used in read-only Swift Dictionary.
 This allows for conditional where clauses to work with different types of dictionaries.
 * **SMutableDictionary** -  A protocol that defines all properties and methods used in the Swift Mutable Dictionaries.
 This allows for conditional where clauses to work with different types of dictionaries.
 * **SArray** -  A protocol that defines all properties and methods used in read-only Swift Array.
 This allows for conditional where clauses to work with different types of arrays.